syncfusion-content/javascript-docs/js/PivotGrid/Getting-Started.md

 {% endhighlight %}

-N>  In this example, “WebApplication2” indicates the name of the project and “PivotGridService” indicates the name of the WCF service created.
+N>  In this example, “WebApplication2.wcf” indicates the namespace in the WCF Service and “PivotGridService” indicates the class name in the WCF Service.

 #Relational